johniez254/KenyaCountiesDatasetApi/README.md

 # FEATURES

-Added JWT Token for securing the API (You must be authenticated to access the API) Included Swagger Documentation showing all the endpoints and shemas
+i) Added JWT Token for securing the API (You must be authenticated to access the API) ii) Included Swagger Documentation showing all the endpoints and shemas

 # REQUIREMENTS
-i)	Spring boot version 2.7.2 or higher
+i)	Spring boot version 2.7.2 or higher ii) MYSQL Database iii) Java Version 18 iv) Optional (Docker)
-Spring boot version 2.7.2 or higher
-MYSQL Database
-Java Version 18
-Optional (Docker)